Role: Information Architect, Primary UX Researcher & UI Designer

-The idea seemed simple; take two websites - one public and one private - and combine them into one.
+The concept was to take two separate websites - one public and one private - and combine them into one.
 EPRI serves the public as well as their Member companies, and the disparity between the two sites was monumental.

-We needed to figure out a way to show pages that weren’t public before to the public, but still protect sensitive information.
+We needed to figure out a way to show pages that weren’t public previously to the public, but still protect sensitive information.

-Once we had the idea, we had to then find out what was important to both our internal users and our customers: EPRI Members.
+We had our assumptions, but needed to find out what was important to both our internal users and our customers.

-I interviewed over 50 internal users, which was way too many in my opinion, but allowed me to arrive at some common themes.
-I then led several small sessions with our Members to understand what their pinpoints were with our website.
-I then took those same questions and asked our EPRI staff what their opinions were.
+I interviewed over 50 internal users, which allowed me to arrive at some common issues.
+I then led several small sessions with our Members to understand what their pain-points were, then took those same questions and asked our EPRI staff what their opinions were.

-From there I took the data and created a unified report to illustrate where the problem areas were and what the scope should be.
+From there I took the data and created a unified visualization to illustrate where the problem areas were and what the scope should be.